 An e-Badge is an award that demonstrates a student’s knowledge and skills in environmental stewardship for either their field of study or personal application. e-Badge opportunities at CCC are for all fields of study and for all learners and are earned by demonstrating proficiencies in both knowledge and applied skills.
 For CCC students, earned e-Badges also appear on their co-curricular transcript and all learners can post the e-Badge award on their resumes and social media networks, which appeal to potential employers.
 The combination of e-Badge proficiencies creates opportunities for learners to become change-agents for an environmentally sustainable future and can give earners a competitive edge in their field of study.
 CCC students, employees and those outside the college can choose among multiple options, including credit courses, community education courses and other experiences.

 The e-Badge launched in 2016 with six pilot courses.
-Currently, 127 students are registered and 17 students have completed e-Badge requirements.
+Students can build their resume, advance their knowledge and skills and showcase your accomplishments by earning any of 4 CCC eBadges: Leadership in Environmental Stewardship, Symbiosis, or Problem Solving and Community Involvement.
+Currently, 147 students are registered and 35 students have completed e-Badge requirements.

 The SLPS is a partnership between Central Community College, Creighton University Office of Sustainability Programs, Hastings College Student Environmental Action Coalition, Joslyn Institute for Sustainable Communities, Metropolitan Community College, Nebraska Recycling Council, University of Nebraska-Lincoln Environmental Studies and University of Nebraska at Omaha’s Office of Sustainability.

 Presentations for the 2019-20 season included:

 - Nebraska EV Charging Rebate Program presented by Randy Smith, Nebraska Department of Energy and Environment (NDEE) Program Specialist II